allebone/help.omni.af.mil/docs/PEX/Training.md

 Creating links between BOIs and STS task list provides valuable information to trainers and supervisors.
 Once the link is established, training on a particular BOI will now have a corresponding STS tied to it and show which STS items are ready to be signed by the trainee.

+!!!
+NOTE
-NOTE: This feature DOES NOT automatically sign off items.
+    This feature DOES NOT automatically sign off items.
 Use the Popular Topics FAQ's to retrieve items that need to be signed off.

 1. Training > Mission > Setup > Link QT BOIs to STS Tasks.

-244

 2. Select the Squadron, the Task List and Skil Level.